influxdata/telegraf/plugins/inputs/opensearch_query/README.md

-# Elasticsearch Query Input Plugin
+# OpenSearch Query Input Plugin

-This [elasticsearch](https://www.elastic.co/) query plugin queries endpoints to obtain metrics from data stored in an Elasticsearch cluster.
+This [opensearch_query](https://opensearch.org/) plugin queries endpoints to obtain metrics from data stored in an OpenSearch cluster.

 The following is supported: